testingisdocumenting/znai/znai-docs/documentation/flow/page-references.md

 # Validation

 Local links are automatically validated during documentation build time.
-You will get a build time error if you refer a page or a section/sub-section that does not exist.
+You will get a build time error if you refer to a page or a section/sub-section that does not exist.